beratbarancevik/gymdog-ios/README.md

 Fitness tracker App for iOS

-Currently converting rewriting app using Clean Swift (VIP), it was originally written in MVC.
+Currently rewriting app using Clean Swift (VIP), it was originally written in MVC.